thacherT1D/new-angular-curriculum/Unit-2/05-routing.md

 })
 ```

-Then Add a base tag to the bottom of the head of your main HTML file:
+Then add a base tag to the bottom of the head of your main HTML file:
 EX:
 ```
 <base href="/">